MarcSlakey/40k/README.md

-This is a repository for vaious versions of the 40k sime, with and without gui.
+This is a repository for various versions of the 40k sime, with and without gui.